Claudette Colbert: Career

-Early theater roles, 1924–1927
+The beginnings, 1924–1927

-In 1924, producer Al Woods, impressed by Colbert's ability to speak with both American and British accents, cast her in Frederick Lonsdale's The Fake, but she was replaced by Frieda Inescort before it opened.
+Colbert worked in a string of mostly short-lived shows in Chicago, Washington, D.C., Boston and Connecticut, which enabled her to gain experience in different genres.
+In 1924 the actor Leslie Howard met her, was impressed by her ability to speak with both Mid-Atlantic and British accents, and contacted the producer Al Woods to cast her in Frederick Lonsdale's The Fake, but she was replaced by Frieda Inescort before it opened.
 After signing a five-year contract with Woods, Colbert played ingenue roles on Broadway from 1925 to 1929.
-During this period she disliked being typecast as a French maid.
-Colbert later said, "In the very beginning, they wanted to give me French roles … That's why I used to say my name 'Col-bert' just as it is spelled, instead of 'Col-baire'.
-I did not want to be typed as 'that French girl.
+During this period she rejected being typecast as a French maid.
 By 1925 she was having success in the comedy A Kiss in a Taxi, which ran for 103 performances over a two-month period.
-She received critical acclaim as a carnival snake charmer in the Broadway production of The Barker (1927), and reprised the role in London's West End.
+Columnists sang the praises of her unconventional beauty and her power to enrapture an audience.
+Colbert was again acclaimed as a carnival snake charmer in the Broadway production of The Barker (1927), and she reprised the role in London's West End.
 She was noticed by theatrical producer Leland Hayward, who suggested her for the heroine role in the silent film For the Love of Mike (1927).
 Now believed to be lost, the film did not fare well at the box office.